yegor256/blog/_posts/2014/dec/2014-12-18-independent-technical-reviews.md

 work.
 Thus, he will get $750 when we have 20 bugs in our tracking system reported by him.
 If he finds fewer, he gets proportionally less money.
-This payment schedule will help you focus your reviewer on the main objective of the review process&mdash;finding and reporting issues.
+This payment schedule will help you focus your reviewer on the main objective of the review process---finding and reporting issues.
 There are no other goals.
 The only thing you're interested in is knowing what the issues with your current technical solution are.
 That's what you're paying for.